RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 ## Preventing corrosion

-It is very common that the metal encapsulating the RF-modulator, VIC-II area and cartridge port begin to corrode.
-In this Commodore 64 it is (luckily) very little corrosion, but as a preventive measure the metal parts are treated with some oil.
+It is very common for the metal shielding around the RF modulator, VIC-II area, and cartridge port to begin corroding.
+In this Commodore 64, there is luckily very little corrosion, but as a preventive measure the metal parts are treated with oil.
 This is done in the following way:

-1) A few drops of WD40 multispray oil on a q-tips is carefully smeared on the metal parts
+1) A few drops of WD-40 Multi-Use Product on a Q-tip are carefully smeared onto the metal parts
-2) A few drops of thin sewing machine oil on a q-tips is carefully smeared on the metal parts
+2) A few drops of thin sewing machine oil on a Q-tip are carefully smeared onto the metal parts
 3) All parts are wiped with a clean cotton pad

 <p align="center" float="left">